-Sarcastically, Barrantes acknowledges an original contribution of de Vera to literature: "the intervention of the Granadine Moors in purely local . . . questions."
-42 He criticizes this "novelty" as indicative of the inability of the Filipinos to accept Christianity without a trace of heresy, and he points out in disbelief that in this kumedya, a Moorish king, and worse, his lieutenant, are the counselors of a Christian king.
-What this "novelty" indicates, however, is the departure of native drama from purely religious motives to secular, mundane concerns.
+Cuello de Garza ó el Príncipe Nicanor (Lady Ines, Heron-necked or Prince Nicanor, n.d.) by Honorato de Vera.
+Although Barrantes does not include the Tagalog text in his book, he provides excerpts translated to indicative of the inability of the Filipinos to accept Christianity without a trace of heresy, and he points out in disbelief that in this kumedya, a Moorish king, and worse, his lieutenant, are the counselors of a Christian king.
+What this "novelty" indicates, however, is the departure of native drama from purely religious motives to secular, mundame concerns.
 This reversal of roles--that is, the Moro helping the Christian, rather than the Christian defeating the Moro (so that the Moro becomes good rather than invariably evil) -- is really no novelty; Balagtas had done it earlier in Plorante at Laura.
 Unfortunately, no evidence exists that he did this reversal in his kumedyas as well.
 Be that as it may, Barrantes' analysis is important because it reveals salient characteristics of the genre and its audience.
-He decries, for instance, those "terrible" scenes wherein the head of Doña Inés is passed from one son's hand to another, and which elicit from the native audience repeated "Aba's," their favorite phrase of admiration; or the "violent" and "unrealistic" scene in which Armina, dying in her adorned cot, makes her husband promise to marry his concubine.
+He decries, for instance, those "terrible" scenes wherein the head of Doña Inés is passed from one son's hand to another, and which elicit from the native audience repeated "Aba's," their favorite phrase of admiration; or the . "violent" and "unrealistic" scene in which Armina, dying in her adorned cot, makes her husband promise to marry his concubine.
 Most disgusting to Barrantes is the frequency of swoons and suicide attempts, a phenomenon which he thought called for some physiological investigation, since it affects men as much as women.